 The global spot price for gold is based on sale and purchase of large number of London Good Delivery Bars which are 12.5 Kilograms each.
 The spot price shown on our screens is only available to large banks and other financial institutions fixing gold in very large quantities.
 Spot price however forms the basis of the retail price that is charged for bullion for retail sale.

-Due the above reasons, the smaller bullion bars are sold at a premium above the spot price to account for additional costs of producing, storing and transporting them.
+Due to the above reasons, the smaller bullion bars are sold at a premium above the spot price to account for additional costs of producing, storing, and transporting them.

 Bullion dealers and traders use the ‘spot price’ of gold as a reference against which they buy, sell and store gold.

 The Gold price gives you a good representation of the international gold price or spot price.
 The price is updated frequently during the day and is reflective of the average price of 1 troy ounce of gold bullion being bought and sold for on a global level in a bar form.
 International Gold prices are affected by economic indicators and price movements are closely linked to the confidence or deflation in the business sentiment, political insecurity, as well as changes in consumer spending.
 Metal prices fluctuate with overall market sentiment with rallies typically taking place during times of political and financial uncertainties.